kkareemk/PopcornAPIAutomation/README.md

 REST API Automation

-This framework is to validate REST API's.
+This framework is to validate REST API's and is developed using Java, RestAssured & Cucumber

 ## Concepts Included

-* Page Object pattern
-*
 * Externalised configurations - endpoint url, tokens etc..
 * Commonly used test utility classes - property reader, file handler etc..